 For the first panel of the evening, Dr. Christoph Beumer (BEUMER Group) and Fabian Rusitschka (arculus) took the stage to discuss the different philosophies on how they are re-imagining the future of intralogistics.

-Fabian elaborated that he strongly believes that it is time to transform the assembly line that Henry Ford invented over 100 years ago, to meet today’s production demands.
-Back then one product was like the other, something that the assembly line was designed for.
+Fabian elaborated that he firmly believes that it is time to transform the assembly line that Henry Ford invented over 100 years ago, to meet today’s production demands.
+Back then, one product was like the other, something that the assembly line was designed for.
 Today’s increased level of customization requires a more modular and flexible production setup.
-In case of arculus, automated guided vehicles (AGVs) guide the products to their next station during the manufacturing process.
+In the case of arculus, automated guided vehicles (AGVs) guide the products to their next station during the manufacturing process.

 Will the future only see AGVs roaming through warehouses and production halls?

 Christoph made a strong case for rather continuous sorting systems that are better suited to capitalize on limited warehouse spaces that require high throughput volumes.
 For a setting with larger available areas, AGVs promise a more scalable and modular solution.
 Also, both panelists agreed that a highly homogenous load might well be better transported with a continuous sorter.

 To get a glimpse of all the innovation that is currently disrupting the logistics space, we welcomed Alexander Leichter (byrd), Jens Harig (Picavi), Stev Heinert (evan.network / COBILITY) and Yaro Tenzer (RightHand Robotics) on stage.
 They pitched their startups and showed how they are using data-driven technology to innovate the legacy capabilities of the logistics industry.